outpaddling/Coding-Standards/README.md

 and disciplined developers.
 As a result, it abounds in code that implements ingenious algorithms with low quality code and build systems.

-The repository describes the coding standards for all projects under Github accounts "outpaddling" and "auerlab".
+This repository describes the coding standards for all projects under Github accounts "outpaddling" and "auerlab".
 All contributions to these projects should follow these guidelines to the extent possible.
 Patches and merge requests that fall short will need to be cleaned up before they